patrickoser/social-app/README.md

     together.

     There should be no Header in the login/signup page.

-    Look into firebase and how to implement it.

     Look into setting up Tailwind to set some default colors and make it easier to reuse them throughout the project.